WordPress/gutenberg/packages/block-editor/src/components/block-media-update-progress/README.md

-StoryUpdateProgress
+BlockMediaUpdateProgress
 ===================

-`StoryUpdateProgress` shows a progress bar while the media files associated with a Story block are being saved and uploaded
+`BlockMediaUpdateProgress` shows a progress bar while the media files associated with a media-containing block are being saved first and uploaded later

 ## Usage